Adoptees, Don't Know How to Start Your Search?

 Please click here to view sample letters that are tools for adoptees in accessing their records.

 Need a guideline/reference in where to start when first reaching out to a first family member for the first time?
-Click here to view our guideline in figuring where and how to get started.
+Click here to view our guidelines in figuring where and how to get started.
 You are not alone, we are here if you need someone along this journey with you!